SNAD Transient Miner: Finding Missed Transient Events in ZTF DR4 using k-D trees: Conclusions

 Beyond confirming our initial hypothesis about the importance of simulations and physically inspired features, such results also highlight the importance of further improving observation pipelines and the central role classical learning algorithms can play in this task.
 Our candidates include 3 objects which were not part of the ZTF alert stream despite being as bright as the others and holding a considerable number of pre-maximum observations.
-Given the importance of early detections in astrophysical investigations, and their potential to trigger further spectroscopic follow-up, it is paramount to prevent similar future losses by bringing attention to these missed transient events.
+Although currently it is not feasible to precisely determine why such candidates were lost, a few possible explanations include: the completeness of magnitude limited surveys for fainter sources, active transients when the template image was taken (which may explain {\tt SNAD150, SNAD152} and {\tt SNAD155}) or issues in the imaging pipeline.
+However, it is likely that the main reason behind the high fraction of non-identified transients ($\approx 12\%$, 11 new sources among 89 visually inspected) is the period of the data scrutinized in this work.
+All our sources were observed in 2018, when the ZTF ecosystem was in the beginning of its operations.
+It is reasonable to expect that a few transients were lost due to non-optimal pipeline parameters which were improved in subsequent years.
+We are currently working on applying the \texttt{SNAD} infrastructure to data from latter years to better understand how the fraction of non-reported transients vary with time.
+This will shed some light into the reasons behind the results presented in this paper and, at the same time, help prevent similar future losses.
+Given the importance of early observations in astrophysical investigations, this understanding is an important step towards an optimal exploitation of our observational resources.

-Moreover, we showed that the ZTF DRs can be a fertile ground for testing machine learning pipelines currently being prepared for future large scale surveys.
+Finally, we highlight the potential of ZTF DRs as a fertile ground for testing machine learning pipelines currently being prepared for future large scale surveys.
 Since we expect transient events to be a small fraction of the total number of objects in the DRs, it provides a perfect environment to stress-test data mining and anomaly detection algorithms, which do not require a large number of labels, before the arrival of LSST.

 The era of big data in astronomy has imposed the necessity of automatic learning algorithms in order to digest large and complex datasets.
 Nevertheless, we should not underestimate the role of domain experts when adapting machines to work in real scientific data environments.
 Their input is vital to direct changes in the learning strategy due to the expert's response (e.g. as in active learning algorithms) or in the design of physically motivated features, realistic simulations and physically motivated evaluation criteria.
 The successful incorporation of this long acquired knowledge to automatic learning frameworks is necessary to ensure we will be able to fully explore the scientific potential of our data.